broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 BigQuery datasets store the tables created during the execution of the GVS workflow.
 A new dataset should be created for each callset you want to create using the workflow.

 Create a dataset in BigQuery inside the GCP project you created in Step 3 (above) by following the instructions in the Google Cloud documentation article, [Creating datasets](https://cloud.google.com/bigquery/docs/datasets#create-dataset).
+We recommend that you select "Multi-region" for the dataset's "Location type" in order to avoid more restrictive Google quotas.

 Click on the arrow next to the name of your GCP project.
 When the BigQuery dataset has been created successfully, it will appear under the name of the GCP project.